vllm-project/vllm/docs/source/usage/torch_compile.rst

 Tuning ``torch.compile``
 ========================

-vLLM provides many knobs for users to use ``torch.compile`` to optimize the performance of their models.
-As we push forward the integration, more and more flags will be available for the users.
-As of now, there are mainly two flags that users can use to optimize the performance of their models:
+vLLM provides several options for users to optimize the performance of their models using ``torch.compile``.
+As the integration progresses, more flags will become available.
+Currently, there are two main flags that users can utilize:

-- ``level``: when used, please set it to 3.
-Other levels are for internal testing and debugging purposes.
+- ``level``: Set this to 3 for optimal performance.
+Other levels are intended for internal testing and debugging.
-- ``candidate_compile_sizes``: a list of batchsizes that the user wants to compile the model for.
-For the specified batchsizes, only the ones in cudagraph capture sizes will be compiled.
+- ``candidate_compile_sizes``: A list of batch sizes for which the user wants to compile the model.
+Only the batch sizes that are part of cudagraph capture sizes will be compiled.

-The TL;DR; for using ``torch.compile``, is to:
+To effectively use ``torch.compile``, the TL;DR; is:

-- Make sure GPUs are busy executing the model before using ``torch.compile``.
+- Ensure GPUs are busy executing the model before enabling ``torch.compile``.
-- Understand your workload and profile it to find the most common batchsizes.
+- Profile your workload to identify the most common batch sizes.
-- Compile the model for these batchsizes, and collect compilation cache if you are using docker or k8s for deployment, carry the compilation cache to the deployment environment.
+- Compile the model for these batch sizes and, if using Docker or Kubernetes for deployment, carry the compilation cache to the deployment environment.
-- Enjoy the performance improvement.
+- Benefit from the performance improvements.

 Usage
 -----